decaf-dev/obsidian-dataloom/docs/header-cell.md

 ## Description

-This cell renders Obsidian markdown.
+This cell renders text.

 Each column will have exactly one header cell.

 ## Usage

 Select a header cell to open the header cell menu.
 The input is used to change the title of the cell.
-Any Obsidian markdown may be placed into this input.